playvoras/wdec-v6/README.md

 4. Deprecated Opcodes: This list includes Deprecated opcodes.
 5. BuiltIns are not complete, meaning not all functions can be retrieved.

 # Credits

 @luavm: Writing the Decompiler (SirHurt/AssHurt)

 @luaubc: Updating the Decompiler to v6

-Fiu: ReadVarInt Function and debu stuff
+Fiu: ReadVarInt Function and debug stuff

 Luau: Deserializer